Museum of the National Bank of Belgium

-Constructed in 1872 to plans by the architect Désiré De Keyser, the building that once housed the Union du Crédit Belge bank still retains some features of its original neoclassical design, as can be seen from its two upper floors and certain elements of its interior decor.
-A long vaulted corridor and a hallway afford access to two perfectly preserved counter halls, the larger of which has an arcaded gallery and is topped with a huge glass canopy.
-The building is adorned with many sculptures, including a skull and various monstrous shapes, produced in the workshops of Georges Houtstont.
-It was meticulously restored some years ago, returning the ironwork and, most notably, the ceramic floor tiling to their former glory.
-The Museum of the National Bank of Belgium moved into the premises in 2018 and has made use of the attractive setting to offer a fresh perspective on the artefacts on display, which include rare and antique books, important archives, banking machinery, a unique collection of medals and coins – the oldest of which dates from the 7th century BCE – and close to 25,000 banknotes from all over the world.
-(Listed since 29 February 1984)
+Constructed in 1872 to plans by architect Désiré De Keyser, the building that once housed the Union du Crédit Belge bank still retains a number of its original features, in particular the two metal-framed glass roofs prefiguring the Art Nouveau period and also certain elements of its interior decor.
+The entrance hall leads into the former counter halls.
+The first of these, the current atrium, still has its arcaded gallery and huge roof lantern, while the other, at the rear of the building, continues to exhibit clear traces of the layout of the bank counters.
+The building is adorned with many sculptures, including a skull and various monstrous shapes, as well as other neo-Gothic fantastical elements, produced in the workshops of Georges Houtstont.
+It was meticulously restored some years ago, returning the ironwork and also the cement floor tiles to their former glory.
+The Museum of the National Bank of Belgium moved into the premises in 2018 and has made use of the attractive setting to offer a fresh perspective on the artefacts on display.
+(Listed 29/02/1984)

 Guided tours: Sat. & Sun. at 10:00, 11:00, 12:00, 13:00, 14:00, 15:00, 16:00 and 17:00 (in French); 10:30, 11:30, 12:30, 13:30; 14:30, 15:30, 16:30 and 17:30 (in Dutch).